 When to use invoice factoring

-“Factoring can be very helpful to small businesses in particular, since factors have efficient collection procedures," says Michael Bickers, editor of the World Factoring Yearbook.
-“Also, finance is provided in line with sales so as a business grows, so does its funding.”
+“Factoring can be very helpful to small businesses, as factors have efficient collection procedures,” notes Michael Bickers, editor of World Factoring Yearbook.
+“Also, finance is provided in line with sales, so as a business grows, so does its funding.”

-- need money fast and can afford the factoring fees.
+- Need to free up money fast and can afford the factoring fees.

 The advantages of invoice factoring

-Cash can be in your account in 24 hours – increasing your cash flow almost immediately because you are not waiting for a customer to pay.
+- You’ll have your cash quickly because you’re not waiting for a customer to pay.

 Disadvantages of invoice factoring

-Once you sell your invoices to a factoring company, legally, that asset belongs to them and they’re at liberty to chase your clients.
-If a client doesn’t like the way the factor deals with them, you could risk losing their goodwill.
+- Once you sell your invoices, that asset belongs to the factoring company, and they’re at liberty to chase your clients.
+If a client doesn’t like how the factor deals with them, you could risk losing their goodwill.

-If you want to terminate the agreement, and haven’t reached the minimum annual fee, you’ll have to pay the difference.
-"Make sure you understand the power in these contracts and what the factor is allowed to do,” suggests Duong.
+- If you want to terminate the agreement but haven’t reached the minimum annual fee, you’ll pay the difference.

 - The maximum payment period on purchases is 54 calendar days on Gold & Platinum Business Charge Cards and 42 calendar days on the Basic Business Charge Card; it is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.